 Small business owners and managers have a lot of things on their plates.
 Whether part of a startup or an established enterprise, this group is often responsible for everything from marketing and sales to operations and finance.
 Often, this leaves them with little room for non-work-related things.
-Hiring a PA can help with the workload, but since business leaders are A-types, most of them would hesitate and ask, “do I need a personal assistant?”
+Hiring a remote personal assistant can help with the workload, but since business leaders are A-types, most of them would hesitate and ask, “do I need a personal assistant?”

 So, do they really need personal assistants?
 Here are questions to ask yourself when deciding whether or not to hire help.